Dublin in 4 Days: The perfect itinerary

 Something Else to Try

 While you are out and about, make sure you take note of the many statues on display in Ireland.
-Many are of famous Irishmen and women but what is interesting are the nicknames they are given.
-For example, there is the prick with a stick and the stiffey at the liffey.
-Below you have hags with bags.
+Many are of famous Irishmen and women, but what is interesting is the nicknames they are given.
+For example, there is the prick with a stick (statue of James Joyce, the stiffey at the Liffey (the Dublin Spire) and hags with bags (the meeting place).

-You can also check out Kilmainham Gaol (jail) a former prison that played a crucial role in Irish history.
-Many leaders of Irish rebellions were imprisioned and executed here.
+You can also check out Kilmainham Gaol (jail), a former prison that played a crucial role in Irish history.
+Many leaders of Irish rebellions were imprisoned and executed here.
 They have a museum with artifacts and information about Irish penal history.
 We suggest you take a guided tour to help bring the history alive.

-The most popular place for the Dublin’s nightlife is the Temple Bar area.
-Here you have many pubs, bars and restaurants.
-It tends to be a little touristy and pricey but one of the best places to experience the pubs and live music.
+The most popular place for Dublin’s nightlife is the Temple Bar area.
+Here you have many pubs, bars, and restaurants.
+It tends to be a little touristy and pricey, but one of the best places to experience the pubs and live music.

-If you are a foodie, check out Capel Street and their diverse range of bars and restaurants.
+If you are a foodie, check out Capel Street and its diverse range of bars and restaurants.

 Day Trips

-If you have enough time to explore (more than 4 days maybe) make sure you get out and check out the countryside.
-As mentioned in the intro, Howeth is a charming fishing village just north of Dublin and known for its scenic cliff walks, seafood restaurants and seal-watching opportunities.
+If you have enough time to explore (more than 4 days), make sure you get out and check out the countryside.
+As mentioned in the intro, Howth is a charming fishing village just north of Dublin and known for its scenic cliff walks, seafood restaurants, and seal-watching opportunities.

-Newgrange in Contra Meath is a prehistoric monument older than the pyramids or Stonehenge!
+Newgrange in County Meath is a prehistoric monument older than the pyramids or Stonehenge!
 It is part of the Brú na Bóinne UNESCO World Heritage site.

 Free Itinerary

-We put together this Itinerary for 4 days in Dublin.
-It includes one day as a day trip day but the second sheet has a list of thing you can do instead.
+We put together the perfect Itinerary for 4 days in Dublin.
+It includes one day as a day trip day but the second sheet has a list of things you can do instead.
 There are links to the websites to get tickets.
 Hope you have an amazing trip!